 WhatsApp plays a great role in customer interactions.
 Earlier this year, WhatsApp launched its first business app, a tool designed primarily for SMEs (small and medium-sized businesses) that wanted to take advantage of the messaging app to communicate with customers.

-This new interface will have a big impact on the businesses and customers with lots of potentials to be explored.
+This new interface will have a big impact on the businesses and customers with lots of potential to be explored.

-Its proven that 90 percent of the messages delivered via the app read by customers.
+It’s proven that 90 percent of the messages delivered via the app are read by customers.